 - Customize your coverage by choosing the waiting period that’s best for you.

-*The current 20% premium credit is effective through March 31, 2023, for new and existing ACP members.
-Although not guaranteed, ACP has granted premium credits for several years.
+*The current 20% premium credit is subject to change, however, the Disability Insurance coverage for ACP members has returned premium credits for several years.

 Apply now for Member Disability Income Insurance TODAY!

 Am I Eligible?
 How Much Can I Request?

 If you are an ACP member, affiliate, physician or non-physician, under age 62, at FULL-TIME WORK, and a U.S. resident*, you are eligible to apply for a monthly benefit amount up to $12,500 (in $500 increments), provided the benefit you select, when combined with any other disability insurance you have or for which you are applying, does not exceed 66 2/3%** of your Average Monthly Income.
 Student members are not eligible unless working full-time.

 Choice of Waiting Period: You also have a choice of four waiting periods before benefit payments begin: 30, 60, 90 or 180 days.
 A waiting period is the number of consecutive days that you must be disabled before benefits commence.
 Coverage with a longer waiting period is less expensive.